Why does iPhone 6s speaker not working, popping noises, static noise, random stops? Learn how to deal with this issue by reading this whole article.

 After disabling Bluetooth, try to restart your iPhone and then see if the built-in speakers are now working properly.

-Method 4: Reset All Settings on your iPhone 6s
+Method 4: Reset All Settings to fix speaker random stops on your iPhone 6s

 Incorrect or misconfigured audio settings or options can also cause similar issues to occur on the iPhone.
 If the symptoms instigate right after making some changes to your iPhone settings, then those changes are the main cause.
 In order to fix it, all you have to do is revert or undo the changes you’ve made prior to the onset of the problem.
 However, if you are not certain of which settings to revert because you’ve configured more than one options, then you can just reset all settings instead.